 In 2014, we were saddened at the sudden passing of fellow staff member, Ms. Aimee England.
 Aimee served as our Volunteer Coordinator and Weekend Worker.
 Before becoming an employee, she had served as a volunteer for more than twenty-five years.
 The staff and Hillsdale community continue to miss her warmth and generosity.

 In 2016, we received a grant from the HCCF that provided funding for new windows to be installed in the shelter.
 We've received various grants from the HCCF over the years and because of their support we were able to install a new phone system that was greatly needed!

 Our founder, Kristin Lucas, earned the Golden Deeds Award in 2018 for all of her hard work and continued efforts.

 In 2018, Becky Davis, stepped in as our Executive Director.
 Becky had been an employee of Domestic Harmony already in other positions since 2015, and then was hired as the Executive Director, with the motto "new leader, same direction."

 In December 2019, Hannah Jordan took over as Becky Davis stepped down to take a position with Hillsdale County Intermediate School District.
-From 2014-2019, Hannah worked for the county Friend of the Court and served as a probation officer.

-We are currently a staff of eleven, hard working individuals who believe in the work we do.
+We are currently a staff of nine, hard working individuals who believe in the work we do.
 As we move forward in this work, the staff and board of directors would like for the Hillsdale community to know how much we appreciate the tremendous support they continue to provide our shelter with!